JuliaGraphics/ColorSchemes.jl/docs/src/finding.md

  (CartesianIndex(397, 127), CartesianIndex(17, 314))
 ```

-and these maximum and minimum 'coordinates' can be displayed on the image using another package that allows you to mix images and vector graphics easily (such as Luxor.jl, for example).
+and these maximum and minimum 'coordinates' can be displayed on the image using another package that allows you to mix images, text, and vector graphics easily (such as Luxor.jl, for example).

 ```julia
 save("/tmp/img.png", img)

 using Luxor
 pngimg = readpng("/tmp/img.png")